graeme-a-stewart/cpp-concurrency/doc/XX-Answers.md

 5. `parallel-mandel.cc` (see `parallel-mandel-vector.cc` for the same done with `std::vector` storage)

+`number-of-threads.cc` and `version.cc` are small examples illustrating some additional TBB features.

 ## 05 Mutexes and Atomics (TBB Version)

 1. `parallel-cout.cc` and `parallel-cout-mutex.cc`.